-The needles are used to puncture the skin to create a controlled skin injury.
-The procedure causes bleeding so that platelets (which are responsible for the regeneration of tissue and the build up of collagen and elastin in the skin), are released from the blood vessels.
+The needles are used to puncture the skin, creating a controlled skin injury.
+The procedure causes bleeding, releasing platelets (responsible for the regeneration of tissue and the build up of collagen and elastin.)
 Each puncture creates a channel that triggers the body to fill these microscopic wounds by producing new collagen and elastin.
-As a result, there is significant improvement in skin texture and firmness, stretch marks and lightening of pigmentation.
+As a result, there is a significant improvement in skin texture, firmness, stretch marks and pigmentation.

 Skin needling is not without its critics, but Dr Des ensures that the procedure is not dangerous and its techniques have become internationally recognised as the safest, MOST EFFECTIVE way of treating lax skin, wrinkles, scars and stretch marks.

 What are the different types of Environ® Skin Needling and how are they different?

 There are THREE different types of skin needling

 2. Medical Needling